phalcon/documentation/docs/filter-validation.md

 ```

 ### StringLength Min
 Validates that a string has the specified minimum constraints.
-The validation passes if for a string length `L` it is more or equal than the minimum.
+The validation passes if for a string length `L` it is more or equal to the minimum.
 The formula is:

 ```
 minimum <= string length